Frequently asked questions

 In regular years, the outdoor stages start, depending on the location, between 2 p.m. and 3 p.m. or between 6 p.m. and 8 p.m.
 The acts on the outdoor stages end on Saturday to Thursday at 12.30 am.
 On Friday this is at 1 a.m.
 After the acts on the outdoor stages, the terraces will remain open without music until 2 a.m.

 At night, indoor programming continues in some entertainment venues, the opening hours are the same as the regular appointments throughout the year.
+This indoor programming is included in our programme.

 Are the Vierdaagsefeesten free?